netfoundry/zfw/README.md

 - Adding interfaces
   Replace ens33 in line with:{"InternalInterfaces":[{"Name":"ens33"}], "ExternalInterfaces":[]}
-  Replace with interface that you want to enable for ingress firewalling / openziti interception and optionally ExternalInterfaces if you want per interface rules -N <iface-name> with -I.
+  Replace with interface that you want to enable for ingress firewalling / openziti interception and optionally ExternalInterfaces if you want per interface rules -N <ifname> with -I.
 ```
 i.e. ens33
     {"InternalInterfaces":[{"Name":"ens33"}], "ExternalInterfaces":[]}